MalteMatthey/Learn-Environment-Franka-Emika-Panda/developer_docs/define_tasks.md

 The first option is easier to implement.
 However, for certain tasks, continuous monitoring of a robot's state is required (e.g., when evaluating a complete movement with specific waypoints, not just the state at the end).

 ### Requirements
-- At the end of the evaluation, the script must print either `true` or `false` (this should be the final output of the script).
+- At the end of the evaluation, the script must print either `True` or `False` (this should be the final output of the script).
-- Before printing `false`, it is recommended to display a helpful error message explaining the failure.
+- Before printing `False`, it is recommended to display a helpful error message explaining the failure.
-- (Printing `true` is optional.
-If the script finishes without printing `false`, it will be evaluated as `true`.)
+- (Printing `True` is optional.
+If the script finishes without printing `False`, it will be evaluated as `True`.)

 ### Minimal Example:
 ```python